cloudnull/dictdisk/README.md

 # IODict

-iodict is a thread safe dictionary implementation which uses a pure python object store.
+iodict is a thread safe object store which is writting in pure python.

 The dictionary implementation follows the `Dict` API, but stores items using their **birthtime** allowing users to treat this datastore as a file system backed `OrderedDict`.

 > Items in the object store use file system attributes, when available to store key and birthtime information.
 File system attributes enhance the capability of the object store; however, they're not required.
-In the event xattrs are not available, file stat is used for file creation time along with base64 encoding for object keys.
+In the event xattrs are not available, file stat is used for file creation time.
+  While stat works, in many cases, item ordering is not guarenteed.

-## Usage
+## Dictionary Usage

 ``` python
 import iodict